christianwgd/django-bootstrap-icons/README.md

 .bi-valign-text-bottom
 ```

-If you have included the django-bootstrap-icons css, the default alignment will set
+If you have included the django-bootstrap-icons css, the default alignment will be to
 the values from ".bi-valign-default", so no need to add a class explicitly.

 ### Custom icons